home buying process

 You can use any mortgage affordability calculator to get a guess.
-But if you want to be a bit more accurate, we suggest you use our call back or book an appointment option.
+But if you want to be a bit more accurate, we suggest you book an appointment.
 It doesn’t take too long to discuss your affordability with an adviser, and it’ll give you a better idea than a calculator.

 Consider how you’ll get by if your financial situation changes, or interest rates rise.
 It’s important to budget correctly.

 Your savings must cover more than just a deposit.
 You’ll need to consider costs associated with a mortgage and buying a home.

 Sound out a mortgage

 Start thinking about your mortgage as early as possible.
 Undertake some research yourself.
 Perhaps set up an appointment with a mortgage broker to have a general chat about mortgages.
 Watch out for fees.
 You can use our appointment booking service.

 Having found a mortgage product you like, maybe get a decision in principle.

 Having found the home of your dreams, the next step in the home buying process is to make an offer, usually through an estate agent.
 Estate Agents only charge when you’re selling a property.
 Estate Agent Fees vary, shop around if you’re thinking of selling.